South African constitutional litigation

 In law, South African constitutional litigation is the area dealing with the rules and principles concerning constitutional matters in the country of South Africa.
 It includes the jurisdiction of the Constitutional Court of South Africa, the High Court of South Africa, the Supreme Court of Appeal of South Africa, and certain other specialist courts.
 It also includes the consideration of rules peculiar to these courts that are relevant to constitutional litigation, such as the admission of an amicus curiae, the duty to raise a constitutional matter as early as possible in proceedings, and the duty to join the relevant organ of state in a case involving a constitutional issue.

 Litigating fundamental rights

-The South Africa Bill of Rights is "the principal source of substantive constraints on public power in the Constitution."
+The South African Bill of Rights is "the principal source of substantive constraints on public power in the Constitution."
 The Bill of Rights instructs the state to use the power that the Constitution of South Africa gives it in ways that do not violate fundamental rights.
-The state must promote and fulfill those rights.
+The state must promote and fulfil those rights.
 If it fails to do so, it is deemed to have acted unconstitutionally; its actions or laws will be unlawful and invalid.
 Although the Constitution is mainly concerned with state power and law, a number of provisions of the Bill of Rights place duties on private individuals in certain circumstances.